 We accept the following English language qualifications at the grades specified:

-IELTS Academic module overall 7.0 with 6.0 in each component
+- IELTS Academic module overall 7.0 with 6.0 in each component

-Cambridge English: Advanced or Proficiency overall 185 with 169 in each component
+- Cambridge English: Advanced or Proficiency overall 185 with 169 in each component

-Trinity ISE: ISE III with a pass in all four components
+- Trinity ISE: ISE III with a pass in all four components

 We also accept a wider range of international qualifications and tests.

-English language qualifications must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, PTE or Trinity ISE, in which case it must be no more than two years old.
+English language qualifications must be no more than three and a half years old from the start date of the degree you are applying to study, unless you are using IELTS, TOEFL, or Trinity ISE, in which case it must be no more than two years old.

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.